harrycresswell/harry/content/page/ecommerce.md

 ## About the process

-Essentially what we’ll be doing is designing and building a bespoke website which fits your brand and style.
+Essentially, what we’ll be doing is designing and building a bespoke website which represents your brand and meets your expectations.

-First we’ll discuss the requirements for the website, then set the goals and expectations for the project.
+First we’ll discuss the requirements for the website, then set the goals for the project.
 Then we’ll explore design ideas and decide the appropriate direction to take.
-I’ll then create designs based on these decisions.
+From here I’ll then create designs based on these decisions.

 Once you’re happy with the design and any required revisions have been made, I’ll build the design in code, ready for launch.

+We’ll keep this process as dynamic and fluid as possible, and keep in regular contact throughout the project.

-Behind the design and code of your website, your shop will be powered by a popular eCommerce solution called Shopify.
+When it comes to building your website, behind the design and code your shop will be powered by a popular eCommerce solution called Shopify.

 ## About Shopify